goofish-shop/hugo-tailbliss/content/about.md

 ## ART EXPERIENCE

-11/2023-04/2024 Sino-French Urban Space Public Facilities Design Workshop Wuhan,China
+11/2023-04/2024 Sino-French Urban Space Public Facilities Design Workshop <br />Wuhan,China <br /> Photographer/Designer

-Photographer/Designer
+Served as photographer using camera, tripod and stabilizer to record the workflow of the whole <br />workshop <br />Edited the videos using DaVinci Resolve in the final exhibition, producing 4 minutes and 18 <br />

-Served as photographer using camera, tripod and stabilizer to record the workflow of the whole
+minutes of videos respectively <br />

-workshop
+Designed and produced solid models using bamboo and dupont paper https://www.youtube.com/@IrinaCC106/2023-07/2023 Study of Typerface, HBUT Wuhan, China <br />

-Edited the videos using DaVinci Resolve in the final exhibition, producing 4 minutes and 18 minutes of videos respectively
+Designer/Researcher <br />
-Designed and produced solid models using bamboo and dupont paper
+Independently collected the design introduction and excellent cases related to brand, poster and  book text design by browsing the China International Poster Biennale, “The Most Beautiful <br />

-https://www.youtube.com/@IrinaCC106/2023-07/2023 Study of Typerface, HBUT Wuhan, China Designer/Researcher
+Book”, Pentagon Design and other influential competitions <br />
-Independently collected the design introduction and excellent cases related to brand, poster and book text design by browsing the China International Poster Biennale, “The Most Beautiful Book”, Pentagon Design and other influential competitions Designed creative fonts and wrote the whole steps by Photoshop and Illustrator
+Designed creative fonts and wrote the whole steps by Photoshop and Illustrator

 ## HONORS/AWARDS